-Apple picking has become an annual tradition for us, and this year I got a ton of questions about where we go, so if you’re looking for recommendations about apple picking in southern California, read on for my suggestions!
+Apple picking has become an annual tradition for us, and this year I got a ton of questions about where we go.
+If you’re looking for recommendations about apple picking in Southern California, read on for my suggestions!

 After a while we started to change the way we visit apple country by adding an obvious component – apple picking!
-Now I can’t imagine going without venturing into the orchards and filling a bag or a crate of apples and apple picking has become one of our favorite fall traditions.
+Now I can’t imagine going without venturing into the orchards and filling up a bag or a crate of apples.
+Apple picking has become one of our favorite fall traditions.

 Where to go Apple Picking in Southern California

 From Orange County, we prefer Oak Glen for apple picking.
 Julian is your other option in Southern California, but it’s twice as far for us.
 I know several people who prefer it there, but Oak Glen has always been our choice.

 We have been to several orchards in Oak Glen and far and away our favorite is Los Rios Rancho.
 In addition to picking apples in one of their several orchards, you can visit their petting zoo, take a hayride, take a short hike, order lunch from their outdoor barbeque (their tri-tip sandwich is amazing,) shop in their general store, and just enjoy the surroundings.

 Having visited several other orchards I can tell you that this is the prettiest we’ve visited.
 Also, they have ample parking, which is likely because they’re the most popular.

 While the name is similar, this location has different ownership than Riley’s Farm.

 Los Rios Rancho After the Fire

 Los Rios Rancho suffered a devastating fire in 2020, but they finished out the season with the help of the community.
 They are back this year with all of our favorite offerings.
 Visit their website to see what is available daily.